 Step 2: Map Your Questions

-Our platform automatically detects all your survey questions and columns.
-For each question, choose the correct type—such as Multiple Choice, Rating Scale, or Open-Ended.
-You can use our AI to auto-recognize question types, and quickly double-check for accuracy.
-If a question type is incorrect, simply select the right option from the dropdown.
+We automatically detect your survey questions and columns.
+For each one, confirm the correct type (Multiple Choice, Rating Scale, Open‑Ended, etc.).
+You can use our AI to auto‑recognize types, then quickly double‑check for accuracy.
+If something’s off, pick the right option from the dropdown.

 3. Your Report Is Ready—What’s Next?